camchenry/camchenry-remix/posts/generating-social-images-with-remix.md

 1. Create a [canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) using the [node-canvas](https://www.npmjs.com/package/canvas) library
 2. Draw on it (title, author, profile image, etc.)
 3. Convert the canvas to a PNG

+If you'd like to just copy and paste all of the code for this, I have created a [GitHub Gist](https://gist.github.com/camchenry/0c58cee48bcb0a9d74a412e7e73b4ca9) with all of the important code.

 To install the canvas library, run: